Against the Grain

 So, I figured is was time to delve into these mysterious laws so that readers of this blog at least can know thermodynamic nonsense when they see it.

 When you get a grasp of the laws of thermodynamics it becomes pretty easy to see how they can be confusing not only to the great unwashed masses but even to scientists who have never really taken the time to study them.
 Thermodynamics are seemingly simple at first glance, but the more you dig into them, the more complex they become.
-To see what I mean, take a look at the
+To see what I mean, take a look at the syllabus for the thermodynamics course at MIT and skim through a few of the lectures.

 Before we jump into these laws, I want to show you why scientists typically heap scorn on anyone who claims to have somehow violated the laws of thermodynamics.

-book of thermodynamics that I have writes the following:
+The author of a book of thermodynamics that I have writes the following:

 No violation of any law of thermodynamics is known to have occurred in over 200 years of research in this area.